ryankurte/altium-library/README.md

 # Altium Library

-My altium footprints and schematic symbols.
+My altium footprints and schematic symbols as an excel-backed database library.

-Originally part of a monolithic library, currently migrating to an excel backed database library to simplify working with similar parts.
+**While most components have been verified and used, no guarantees are made to accuracy, please check footprints / symbols / pinouts against manufacturer datasheets prior to use (and raise an issue if you find any inconsistencies)**

 If you would like to add a component or suggest an alteration, open an issue or a pull request.

 ## Installing

-Add altium-library.dblib to your project or to the environment using DXP->Preferences->Data Management->Installed Libraries
+Add altium-library.dblib to your project or to the environment using `DXP->Preferences->Data Management->Installed` Libraries

 ## Adding components

+Note that due to limitations of excel you will need to open the excel database file prior to opening altium to ensure excel has write access.

 ### If the component does not exist